Suvradippaul/FLAPPING-PYBIRD/README.md

 - You can make it fly by pressing <kbd>UP arrow</kbd> or <kbd>Space</kbd> and click <kbd>Esc</kbd> to exit the game.

-- Don't crash into any pipes!
+- Don't crash into any pipes or touch the ground!
 For every pair of pipe you pass without colliding, you get one point.